rubenrtorrado/NLP/README.md

   b) reward BLUE similarity metric
   c) terminal state End Of Sentence
 2) Propose and implement new architecture for the Deep Network Sentence
-3) Test DQN, Prioritized, Dueling DQN and A3C
+3) Test DQN, Prioritized Dueling DQN and A3C